Resolution or Refusal to resolve?

 For me the qualities of The Good Mind are rooted in:

-With these three qualities our hearts and minds align to move from avoidance of our true pain, covering hurt with anger, and actions born out of our inability to process our feelings.
+With these three qualities our hearts and minds align to move from responding that is about the avoidance of unresolved pain or covering hurt with anger, so that our actions are not born out of our inability to process our feelings.

 It is easy to walk away and refuse to resolve, to throw in the grenade, or burn the bridge.

-It takes commitment and strength to live up to these qualities of The Good Mind, so that not only can you bring resolution within yourself, but the journey can lead you to a greater feeling of Peace.
+It takes commitment and strength to find resolution within ourselves and with others.
+To live up to these qualities of The Good Mind so the journey can lead you to a greater feeling of Peace.

 For more information about the Peacemaker & The Tree of Peace visit the Haudenosaunee Confederacy’s website.